Unlike Part B, you can have more than one Medicare Part A deductible in a calendar year.

 - Days 1-60: $0 per day

 You get a total of 60 lifetime reserve days throughout the time you have Medicare.
-If you use all 60 of your lifetime reserve days, you pay 100 percent of inpatient care costs.
+If you use all 60 of your lifetime reserve days, you pay 100% of inpatient care costs.
 However, if you have a Medigap plan, you get an addition 365 lifetime reserve days.

 Most Medicare Part B services have a Medicare-approved cost.
-Assuming you receive care from a provider who accepts assignment, Medicare typically pays 80 percent of this amount.
-The remaining 20 percent is your co-insurance amount.
+Assuming you receive care from a provider who accepts assignment, Medicare typically pays 80% of this amount.
+The remaining 20% is your coinsurance amount.

 Medicare Part D and Medicare Advantage plans all have maximum out-of-pocket limits.
 This means that, once you meet this threshold, you have no further out-of-pocket costs for the rest of the year.